 Winning in sponsorship isn’t about following all the rules.
 Just like the Kobayashi Maru, sometimes winning is about forgetting the rules – all those things you “should” do, the things you’re expected to do – and changing the game altogether.
 That’s what this is about: How sponsors can achieve more by changing, ignoring, and otherwise not playing by, the rules.

-When Aussie surfing champion, Mick Fanning, survived an attack by what is estimated to be a 6.5 metre great white shark, during a competition in South Africa.
+When Aussie surfing champion, Mick Fanning, survived an attack by what is estimated to be a 6.5 metre great white shark, during a competition in South Africa, a few years ago.
 Mick and his mate, Julian Wilson, who went in after him, very nearly died a grizzly death, and the world would have seen it on live TV.

 There was the inevitable press conference, and here were the two of them – visibly shaken – answering reporters’ questions while they both held cans of Red Bull.
 Actually “held” is an overstatement, as it appeared they weren’t even aware the cans were there, and maybe someone had just superglued them onto their hands.
 Whoever decided that was appropriate needs a kick in the arse.